JamesBarciz/DS32_Flask_Review/README.md

 ## Coding: Part II - Create the Database

-1. In the same application file, make some lines before the `create_app` function to create room for your SQLAlchemy model.
+1. In the same application file, make some lines before the instantiation of the Flask app to create room for your SQLAlchemy model.
 In class, we put our ORM model into another file but, for simplicity's sake, we can keep them in the same file.

 2. After instantiating the database variable from SQLAlchemy, create a table called `Record` which will inherit the